jisakaladharan/Owncloud-QSG/desktop_client.md

 ## Connecting to the Owncloud server using a desktop client
-You can use the ownCloud Desktop Synchronization client to automatically synchronize your files between the ownCloud server and your local system.
+You can use the OwnCloud Desktop Synchronization client to automatically synchronize your files between the ownCloud server and your local system.
 The ownCloud Desktop Synchronization client enables you to do the following:
 - Specify one or more directories on your computer that you want to synchronize to the ownCloud server.
 - Always have the latest files synchronized, wherever they are located.
 ### Steps